nl-design-system/denhaag/components/CardAsLink/README.md

 ## Accessibility

 Semantic HTML Headings may only be used if there is actual content in the Card.
 If there is no content: use 'label' (=paragraph) so as not to offer an empty hierarchy list to screen-readers.
+Use the `labelVisualLevel` prop instead of the `headingLevel` prop in order to force this.
+This will result in a Paragraph that is visually styled like a Heading.

 Also be weary of the order in which the Card is built: HTML order should always be meaningful (order can be reversed in CSS so 'pre-heading' looks visually as if it comes before the Heading, but in HTML the Heading needs to always come first).